Defining a SME. Which category does your company belong to?

 For example:

-Company A has a turnover of € 10 million euros and 15 full-time employees.
-When considering only the turnover and the staff headcount, it would be a small company.
-However, Company A also holds 35% of the capital of Company B. Moreover, 45% of the shares of Company A have been recently acquired by the multinational Company C.
+Company A has a turnover of € 8 million and 15 full-time employees.
+Alone, it would be a small company.
+However, 45% of its shares have been recently acquired by the multinational Company C.

 Linked enterprises